Prof. Benjamin W. Wah, IEEE/ACM/AAAS Fellow

-Ying Tan is a professor of Peking University, and director of Computational Intelligence Laboratory at Peking University, and also a professor of Faculty of Design, Kyushu University, Japan.
-He worked at Chinese University of Hong Kong in 1999 and 2004-2005 as a research associate/fellow, and at University of Science and Technology of China in 1998, 2005-2006 as a professor under the 100-talent program of CAS, and visited many universities including Columbia University, Auckland University of Technology, etc. He is the inventor of Fireworks Algorithm (FWA).
+Ying Tan is a professor of Peking University, and director of Computational Intelligence Laboratory at Peking University.
+He worked at Faculty of Design, Kyushu University, Japan, as a professor, and at Columbia University as senior research fellow and at Chinese University of Hong Kong in 1999 and 2004-2005 as a research associate/fellow, and at University of Science and Technology of China in 1998, 2005-2006 as a professor under the 100-talent program of CAS, etc. He is the inventor of Fireworks Algorithm (FWA).
 He serves as the Editor-in-Chief of International Journal of Computational Intelligence and Pattern Recognition (IJCIPR), the Associate Editor of IEEE Transactions on Evolutionary Computation (TEC), IEEE Transactions on Cybernetics (CYB), International Journal of Swarm Intelligence Research (IJSIR), International Journal of Artificial Intelligence (IJAI), etc. He also served as an Editor of Springer’s Lecture Notes on Computer Science (LNCS) for 32+ volumes, and Guest Editors of several referred Journals, including IEEE/ACM Transactions on Computational Biology and Bioinformatics, Information Science, Neurocomputing, Natural Computing, Swarm and Evolutionary Optimization, etc. He is a senior member of IEEE.
 He is the founder general chair of the ICSI International Conference series since 2010 and the DMBD conference series since 2016.
 He won the 2nd-Class Natural Science Award of China in 2009 and many best paper awards.
-His research interests include computational intelligence, swarm intelligence, swarm robotics, data mining, machine learning, intelligent information processing for information security and financial prediction, etc. He has published more than 300+ papers in refereed journals and conferences in these areas, and authored/co-authored 11 books, including “Fireworks Algorithm” by Springer-Nature in 2015, and “GPU-based Parallel Implementation of Swarm Intelligence Algorithms” by Morgan Kaufmann (Elsevier) in 2016, and 20 chapters in book, and received 4 invention patents.
+His research interests include computational intelligence, swarm intelligence, swarm robotics, data mining, machine learning, intelligent information processing for information security and financial prediction, etc. He has published more than 300+ papers in refereed journals and conferences in these areas, and authored/co-authored 12 books, including “Fireworks Algorithm” by Springer-Nature in 2015, and “GPU-based Parallel Implementation of Swarm Intelligence Algorithms” by Morgan Kaufmann (Elsevier) in 2016, and 28 chapters in book, and received 4 invention patents.

-Abstract--Recently, inspired from the collective behaviors of many swarm-based creatures in nature or social phenomena, swarm intelligence (SI) has been received attention and studied extensively, gradually becomes a class of efficiently intelligent optimization methods.
-Inspired by fireworks explosion at night, the fireworks algorithm (FWA) was developed in 2010.
-Since then, many improvements and beyond were proposed to improve the efficiency of FWA dramatically, furthermore, a variety of successful applications were reported to enrich the studies of FWA considerably.
-In this talk, swarm intelligence algorithm for optimization is first described reviewed, then several effective improved SI algorithms including fireworks algorithms are highlighted individually.
-By changing the ways of calculating numbers and amplitudes of sparks in fireworks’ explosion, the improved FWA algorithms become more reasonable and explainable.
-Sequentially, a few of new efficient strategies for FWA are also briefed.
+Abstract--Inspired from the collective behaviors of many swarm-based creatures in nature or social phenomena, swarm intelligence (SI) has been received attention and studied extensively, gradually becomes a class of efficiently intelligent optimization methods.
+Inspired by fireworks’ explosion in air, the so-called fireworks algorithm (FWA) was proposed in 2010.
+Since then, many improvements and beyond were proposed to increase the efficiency of FWA dramatically, furthermore, a variety of successful applications were reported to enrich the studies of FWA considerably.
+In this talk, the novel swarm intelligence algorithm, i.e., fireworks algorithm, is briefly introduced and reviewed, then several effective improved algorithms are highlighted, individually.
 In addition, the multi-objective fireworks algorithm and the graphic processing unit (GPU) based FWA are also briefly presented, particularly the GPU-based FWA is able to speed up the optimization process extremely.
 Extensive experiments on benchmark functions demonstrate that the improved algorithms significantly increase the accuracy of found solutions, yet decrease the running time sharply.
 Finally, several typical applications of FWA are presented in detail.

 Prof. Ben Niu